New Isn’t Always Better: The Magic of Refreshing Old Content

 By refreshing your old content.

-Content Refreshes give you a traffic boost
+Content refreshes give you a traffic boost

 As you are refreshing content on your website, you’ll notice keywords that you didn’t include in the articles, but that have been bringing traffic to the page anyway.
 Now you have the opportunity to double down on these keywords by including them in your copy.